When you add an Image Block to a page or blog post, several factors affect how large it appears on your site:

 Crop the original image

-Tip: In most cases, the image will stay the same width on your site.
+Tip: In most cases, the cropped image will stay the same width on your site.
 To change the width, use one of the other methods in this guide.

 Use the cropping handle

-Another option for the Inline and Poster layouts is to click and drag the cropping handle to crop the image vertically.
+An option for the Inline and Poster layouts is to click and drag the cropping handle to crop the image vertically.
 This leaves the image the same width but changes the height.

 - Click the Image Block.
 A border appears with a circular cropping handle at the bottom.